-the tests, we find that abnormal absolute CARs are highly significant at 1% level.
-In Column 2 of Panel A of Table 3, we also find that the average Abnormal Stock Turnover are statistically significant around the announcement of acquisition plans.
+Panel A of Table 3 presents the average Abnormal Absolute CARs and for the full sample of acquisition plan announcements.
+For the full sample, Column 1 of Panel A shows that the average abnormal absolute CAR is 3.48% (4.16%) over the three (five) day event window that includes the acquisition plan announcement day.
+We employ conventional t-tests as well as non-parametric tests (that only assume that distributions are continuous) to test the statistical significance of abnormal absolute CARs.
+Irrespective of the tests, we find that abnormal absolute CARs are highly significant at the 1% level.
+In Column 2 of Panel A of Table 3, we also find that the average Abnormal Stock Turnover is statistically significant around the announcement of acquisition plans.
 In economic terms, the three (five) day event-window surrounding acquisition plan announcements has a 0.651% (0.819%) greater abnormal stock turnover compared to that over the estimation window [-120, -30].